hyperFounder/MusicDB/README.md

 # MusicDB

 MusicDB is a personal project aimed at learning about multithreading, JDBC driver, and database management.
-The Java-based application allows users to perform various operations on the music database, including insert, delete, update, create table, view creation, and function creation.
+The Java-based application allows users to perform various operations on a music database, including insert, delete, update, create table, view creation, and function creation.
 The entire system is operated via the command line interface (CLI), making it easy to use and access.

 - MusicDB handles multiple client connections concurrently, allowing for real-time updates and deletions of records without compromising performance.